averias/phpredis-bloom/docs/BLOOM-FILTER-COMMANDS.md

 - key: (string) filter name
 - items: (array) of (string|number) scalar values
 - options: (array) optional, if specified it can contain up to 3 params:
-    * errorRate: (float) if specified indicates the probability for false positives.
+    * ERROR: (float) if specified indicates the probability for false positives.
 0.0 < errorRate < 1.0
-    * capacity: (int) if specified set the number of entries you intend to add to the filter
+    * CAPACITY: (int) if specified set the number of entries you intend to add to the filter
-    * noCreate: (bool) if specified and equal to true indicates that the filter should be not created if exists
+    * NOCREATE: (bool) if specified and equal to true indicates that the filter should be not created if exists
-    * expansion: (int) if a new sub-filter is created, its size will be the size of the  current filter multiplied by `expansion`.
+    * EXPANSION: (int) if a new sub-filter is created, its size will be the size of the  current filter multiplied by `expansion`.
 Default expansion value is 2.
 This means each subsequent sub-filter will be twice as large as the previous one.
+    * NONSCALING:(bool),if specified and equal to true it prevents the filter from creating additional sub-filters if initial capacity is reached.
+Non-scaling filters requires slightly less memory than their scaling counterparts.

 ```
 $factory = new RedisBloomFactory();